WordPress/wporg-plugin-guidelines/introduction.md

 To that end, we want to ensure a simple and transparent process for developers to submit plugins for the directory.
 As part of our ongoing efforts to make the plugin directory inclusion process more transparent, we have created a list of developer guidelines.
 We strive to create a level playing field for all developers.

-If you have suggestions to improve the documentation, or questions about it, please email us at `plugins@wordpress.org` and let us know.
+If you have suggestions to improve the guidelines, or questions about them, please email us at `plugins@wordpress.org` and let us know.

-<h2>Plugin Submissions</h2>

-In order to submit a plugin, [there are three steps](https://developer.wordpress.org/plugins/wordpress-org/#getting-plugins-hosted):

-1. Register on WordPress.org with a valid, regularly checked email address.
-If you are submitting a plugin on behalf of a company, use an official company email for verification.
-2. Whitelist `plugins@wordpress.org` in your email client to ensure you receive email communications.
-3. Submit your plugin with a brief overview of what it does and a complete, ready to go, zip of the plugin.

-Once a plugin is queued for review, we will review the code for any issues.
-Most of the issues can be avoided by following the guidelines below.
-If we do find issues, we will contact the developer(s), and work towards a resolution.

 <h2>Developer Expectations</h2>